 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

 Remove Midwest Receivable Solutions From Your Credit Report Today!

-Lexington Law specializes in disputing Midwest Receivable Solutions collection accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law can assist you in disputing Midwest Receivable Solutions collection accounts.
+They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.

 If you’re tired of dealing with debt collectors and want to improve your credit, consider working with a trusted credit repair company.

 They have helped many people in your situation.
 Fill out the form on their website for a free credit consultation to see what they can do for you.

 Ready to Repair Your Credit?